 If you’re creating your first customer or user persona guides, I would design one for each of your main customer groups.
 Most resources recommend between three and five distinct personas, and I’m inclined to agree.

-Start with one ideal user persona, like the one below.
-Then you can expand to other types of customers.
+Start with one ideal user persona and slowly expand to other types of customers.
+Here’s an idea user persona example for a cafe:

 Ideal User Persona Guide Report Template